yuvalmGS/gigaspaces-wiki-jekyll/xap97net/change-api.markdown

 3. **`ChangeModifiers.MemoryOnlySearch`** - Search for matching entries in cache memory only (do not use the underlying external data source).
 However, any changes done on the matches entries will propagate to the underlying external data source.

-# Change Extension

-See [Change Extension](./change-extension.html) which provide utility methods for common usage patterns.

 # Considerations